xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 $$

-In the previous section, we learned that an image at any time step$x_t$can be considered as being directly derived from adding noise to an original image$x_0$.
+In the previous section, we learned that an image at any time step $x_t$ can be considered as being directly derived from adding noise to an original image $x_0$.
 As long as we know the noise `ϵ` added from $x_0$ to $x_t$, we can determine the probability distribution of the previous time step $x_{t-1}$.
 Therefore, how to obtain `ϵ` becomes the focus of our discussion.

 Here, we can train a neural network model that takes the image at time step $x_t$ as input and predicts the noise `ϵ` added to this image relative to the original image $x_0$.
 In other words, the neural network's output is the noise `ϵ`: